From Clicks To Bricks

 Instead of spending my time to focus on finding my next idea worth pursuing and building an online business around it (i.e. “clicks”), I spent my creative time producing and shipping concrete sculptures (i.e. “bricks”).

 My silly hobby is now a true business, bringing enough revenue I could probably survive on it.
+It’s a labor of love that spiralled out of control.

 But being a software developer and indie hacker by heart, do I really want to continue doing this?